ariannamethod/karl/README.md

 Philosophically, Genesis6 reminds us that meaning is not confined to words.
 A single emoji can carry the entire echo of the moment, a silent handshake across the neural field.

+### GENESIS Orchestrator

+The GENESIS Orchestrator is a self-contained research loop built on Andrej Karpathy's **nanoGPT** framework, scaled down to suit Indiana's field laboratory.

+It scans the repository for textual artefacts, packages them into a training corpus, and decides when a fresh round of learning should ignite.

+Indiana's architecture is unique: this orchestration layer doesn't merely collect data, it interlaces it with a living semantic field that reacts to every new shard of text.

+The symphony design even hosts two miniature neural networks — the contextual processor in `utils/context_neural_processor.py` and a compact GPT nestled in this very orchestrator — forming a dual micro‑cortex.

+Within `symphony.py`, data ingestion and entropy metrics move in concert so that only well-measured fragments join the chorus.

+`orchestrator.py` defines thresholds, dataset paths, and hyperparameters that mirror nanoGPT's command-line flags for reproducible micro-training.

+It persists a versioned state file with SHA256 hashes and size gates, skipping oversized artefacts to conserve resources while keeping integrity.

+`symphony.py` walks allowed paths, filters out binaries, and yields only plain text, respecting allow/deny extension lists for precise curation.

+The module streams files line by line into a temporary buffer, flushing at configurable chunk sizes to avoid memory spikes during collection.

+After aggregation, it computes Markov entropy and model perplexity, offering both statistical and learned glimpses into textual uncertainty.

+When the accumulated data crosses the threshold, the symphony prepares a character dataset and summons the trainer to refresh weights.

+`genesis_trainer.py` houses the GPT class and wrappers that distil nanoGPT's architecture into a lightweight research variant.

+Its blocks, attention heads, and token embeddings echo Karpathy's minimalism while exposing hyperparameters for small-scale experiments.

+`run_training` and `train_model` adapt layer counts and batch sizes to the available device, even falling back to subprocess calls when torch is absent.

+The resulting checkpoints capture a miniature neural network whose weights feed perplexity estimates and act as Indiana's cognitive embryo.

+`entropy.py` exposes `markov_entropy` and `model_perplexity` helpers that quantify how surprising new text appears.

+`markov_entropy` counts n‑gram frequencies and applies Shannon's equation, translating character streams into bits of disorder.

+`model_perplexity` loads the tiny GPT and evaluates log-loss, converting learned probabilities into an exponential perplexity score.

+`__init__.py` offers a gentle interface with `update_and_train`, `report_entropy`, and `status_emoji`, turning the orchestrator into a plug‑in pulse.

+It references a versioned `state.json` (documented in `state_format.md`) and caches the latest entropy in `last_entropy.json` for auditability.

+Configuration fields like `dataset_dir` and `model_hyperparams` expose training knobs—block size, layer count, learning rate—for the nanoGPT core.

+The orchestrator crossfeeds outputs from `utils/context_neural_processor.py`, letting curated artefacts refresh the corpus without redundancy.

+Together these utilities form a regenerative feedback loop where nanoGPT-derived networks and custom entropy metrics help Indiana evolve in place.

 ---

 ## 4. Coder Mode